 CLAY WORKSHOP (Mount Vernon Campus)

-Fused Glass - Jewelry & More (Mount Vernon Campus)
+Introduction to Glass Mosaics (Hot & Cold) (Mount Vernon Campus)

 Stained Glass Art (Mount Vernon Campus)

 Discover the time-honored craft of stained glass.
 You will explore the process of creating a stained glass panel.
 Students will progress at their own pace and develop projects appropriate to their skill level--from light-catchers to lampshades.
 Topics to be covered include design and color as well as technical issues such as cutting, foiling and leading.
 Safety issues will be addressed in depth.
 All levels welcome.
-Basic materials are supplied (some glass, foil, lead and solder; additional costs will vary depending on individual projects).
+Basic materials are supplied (some glass, foil, lead and solder).
+A $40 material fee is paid to the instructor at first class.